 Oops!
-You’re either: Not logged in Not a member of Equipped with Strength You’ve only signed up for a live class Or your membership has…Read More
+You’re either: Not logged in You aren’t a “Full Experience” member (you can upgrade here) Not a member of Equipped with Strength Or your…Read More

 If you’re not quite at your full unassisted chin/pull-ups, here are some good alternatives to try:

 – Jump and Lower –> This one is good when you want to increase the pace and get your heart rate up.
 Assist your pull-up with a jump from the ground.
 No need to go slow on the way down as this can fatigue you too much.